-You’ll really feel like you’ve escaped the city at the Edendale Community Environment Farm.
-Wander through the gardens dotted with artworks made from recycled items, stop to pat the goats and alpacas, visit the poultry pens and feed a guinea pig, or pop into the indigenous nursery for some goodies to plant in your garden.
+You’ll feel like you’ve escaped the city at the Edendale Community Environment Farm.
+Wander through the gardens dotted with artworks made from recycled items, stop to pet the goats and alpacas, visit the poultry pens and feed a guinea pig, or pop into the indigenous nursery for some goodies to plant in your garden.

 You can kick back at the alfresco Eden Café while the kids play in the sandpit and walk along the Diamond Creek Trail to the Eltham North Adventure Playground, an impressive park where kids can explore, climb and swing on the new state-of-the-art equipment.

 This new nature-themed play space has something for everyone with dedicated junior and senior play areas, flying foxes, a nature play and cubby area, gym equipment, picnic shelters, seating and tables, barbecues and public toilets.
 Set in the natural parkland environment, it also backs onto the Diamond Creek Trail for anyone with bikes and scooters on board.
 And, of course, there is the Tram Café for all your snack and caffeine needs.